From Partials (and Helpers) to Embracing ViewComponent in Rails

 Start with one partial

-Depending on the size of your app you might already have many partials already, and it might feel like a too big a task to pull off.
+Depending on the size of your app you might have many partials already, and it might seem like a too big a task to pull off.
 Just remember that a big promise of ViewComponent is speed-increase (including testing).
-So over time, you and your team might see a productivity boost!
+So over time, you and your team could see a productivity boost!

-But whatever size you’re at: start with one partial.
+But whatever size you’re at, start with one partial.
 Use it as a playground.
-Ideally a partial:
+Ideally a partial that:

 • uses a collection.